russellgordon/icd2o-s2-2024-25/content/source-icd2o/shared/Exercises/Themed Chess Pieces.md

  <script src="https://player.vimeo.com/api/player.js"></script>

 When you are done one of your pieces, receive one more piece of kind, specific and helpful constructive feedback.
 Make the recommended change and note of it in your Notion post for today.
-When your pieces are done, follow the [[File submission (Tinkercad)|file submission standards]].
+When your pieces are done, follow the [[Submitting files from Tinkercad|file submission standards]].

 >[!todo] Submission
->Let Mr. Jones know when you have completed a chess piece and [[File submission (Tinkercad)|submitted properly]], so that I can add it to the print queue.
+>Let Mr. Jones know when you have completed a chess piece and [[Submitting files from Tinkercad|submitted properly]], so that I can add it to the print queue.